Welcome to Day 1475 of our Wisdom-Trek, and thank you for joining me.

 - Leave a Living Legacy Each Day

+If you would like to listen to any of the past 1473 daily treks or read the daily Journal, they are available at Wisdom-Trek.com.
+I encourage you to subscribe to Wisdom-Trek on your favorite podcast player so that each day will be downloaded to you automatically.

+If you would like to listen to any of our past 1471 treks or read the Wisdom Journal, they are all available at Wisdom-Trek.com.
+I encourage you to subscribe to Wisdom-Trek on your favorite podcast player so that each day will be downloaded to you automatically.

-If you would like to listen to any of our past 1450 treks or read the Wisdom Journal, they are available at Wisdom-Trek.com.
+If you would like to listen to any of our past 1470 treks or read the Wisdom Journal, they are available at Wisdom-Trek.com.
 I encourage you to subscribe to Wisdom-Trek on your favorite podcast player so that each day’s trek will be downloaded automatically.

-If you would like to listen to any of our past 1449 treks or read the Wisdom Journal, they are available at Wisdom-Trek.com.
-I encourage you to subscribe to Wisdom-Trek on your favorite podcast player so that each day’s trek will be downloaded automatically.

-If you would like to listen to any of the past 1448 daily treks or read the daily Journal, they are available at Wisdom-Trek.com.
-I encourage you to subscribe to Wisdom-Trek on your favorite podcast player so that each day will be downloaded to you automatically.